GlebBatykov/minerva/README.md

 # Project configuration

-Each 'Minerva' project contains a configuration file `appsetting.json`.
+Each `Minerva` project contains a configuration file `appsetting.json`.
 This file contains the settings for the `debug` and `release` assemblies of the project, and also allows you to embed values and arbitrary files into the final assembly of the project.

 The `appsetting.json` file contains the `debug` and `release` fields, which contain configuration details of the corresponding project assemblies.